hamdav/moving-sofa-problem/README.md

 # Status

-Am currently redisigning the evolution algorithm, the previous one was too slow (and quite messy to be honest), but it did accomplish this marvelous sofa:
+Am currently redisigning the evolution algorithm, the previous one was too slow (and quite messy to be honest), but it did accomplish the marvelous sofa below.
+More funny gifs can be found in the deap branch

 ![](TheFirstOfTheGreat.gif)